IML(In Molding Label)

 3) Thermoforming IML

-Since the labels must be placed in the thermoforming mold before the plastic product is formed, a thermoforming mold is essential to this in-mold labeling method.
-In manufacturers of small-thickness plastic lids, covers, and trays, this type of IML is applicable.
-Its main strength is its versatility, allowing labels to be made from a wide variety of materials.
+Since labels need to be placed inside the mold utilized in thermoforming before the plastic item is formed, a thermoforming mold is instrumental to this process of in-mold labeling.
+In producers of thin-plastic IML covers, lids, and trays, this is the type of IML that can be utilized.
+Its biggest strength is its flexibility, where labels can be created using a diverse range of materials.

-In addition to their unique advantages, IML types are suitable for a wide range of applications, including complex shapes and designs.
-To select the right IML type, considerations such as material type, shape, and design must be taken into account.
+Apart from their unique advantages, IML types can be used for various applications, such as complex forms and designs.
+In order to select the correct IML type, the material type, shape, and design must be taken into account.
 Making the right choice is easier if you consult with seasoned IML manufacturers.

 3. Materials and Substrates of IML

-Nevertheless, the compatibility of label materials with diverse plastic substrates is a pivotal consideration in IML processes, given that certain materials may not harmonize well with plastics.
-For instance, employing PP labels with compatible plastic materials such as polyethylene and polypropylene, both of which belong to the polyolefin family, is advisable.
+But label material compatibility with other plastic substrates is not a determinant factor in IML processes as some materials may not be compatible with plastics.
+For instance, using PP labels on mutually compatible plastics such as polyethylene and polypropylene, which belong to the polyolefin family of plastics, is highly suggested.

-These substrates may encompass paper, metals, or even cardboard.
-However, specific surface treatments may be necessary to facilitate proper bonding between these substrates and the plastic material.
+However, some surface treatments may be necessary to enable the efficient bonding of such substrates to the plastic material.

 In Mold Label